 For details of the MPH schedule please refer to their website.
-For details on clinical work please refer to clinical work (reference website TBD).

 The residency modules consist of a number of didactic sessions.
 The summer term is enriched by a two-month orientation to the specialty of preventive medicine that includes seminars and faculty meetings to explore career opportunities in preventive medicine and public health.

-Throughout first year, residents engage in our GPMR curriculum and activities, which includes modules on preparedness, quality improvement, problem solving in public health, lifestyle medicine, advocacy, leadership and management ane environmental health.
+Throughout first year, residents engage in our GPMR curriculum and activities, which includes modules on preparedness, quality improvement, problem solving in public health, lifestyle medicine, advocacy, leadership and management and environmental health.
 First-year residents also participate in teaching graduate and undergraduate introductory public health courses.
 This educational program is enhanced by longitudinal clinical work with Johns Hopkins Community Physician practices, and participation in journal club, book club, and Preventive Medicine Grand Rounds.